 Theorem.
 (Ford, Fulkerson, 1955) In any network G, the value of any maximum flow is equal to the capacity of any minimum cut.
 Proof.
 Use the Ford-Fulkerson Algorithm to find a max flow.

-Idea: Add additional flow to existing flows using augmenting paths.
-(Similar to the Hungarian Algorithm for finding a max matching.)
+Idea: Similar to the Hungarian Algorithm for finding a max matching, we will augment an existing flow $\vec{\varphi}$ .